Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

-This method leverages limited statistical features to estimate the underlying price distribution, capturing both central tendencies and distributional shape, improving the predictive performance of machine learning models.
-Salimans et al.~\cite{salimans2024moment} show that matching specific moments can effectively distill or preserve generative behavior, supporting our stance that one well-chosen quantile (the median) plus the mean can significantly influence an inferred distribution.
-While Dempster et al.~\cite{dempster2024quant} exploit a richer set of raw-data quantiles, our composite-quantile-and-moment-matching approach operates with minimal summary data from the SeatGeek API.
-Canonical Beta-distribution identities from Krishnamoorthy’s handbook~\cite{krishnamoorthy2016handbook} further validate the soundness of this parametric inference, reinforcing our tactic of fitting \(\alpha\) and \(\beta\) with so few statistics.
+This method estimates the underlying price distribution from minimal statistics, capturing central tendency and shape, which improves predictive performance in downstream models. \citep{salimans2024moment} show that matching selected moments can preserve generative behavior, supporting our use of a mean plus a single quantile (the median) to influence the inferred distribution.
+While \citep{dempster2024quant} use many raw-data quantiles, our composite quantile-and-moment matching uses only SeatGeek API summaries.
+Canonical beta identities from \citep{krishnamoorthy2016handbook} validate fitting $\alpha$ and $\beta$ from so few statistics.

-Furthermore, Wei et al.~\cite{wei2024latent} demonstrate that matching multiple quantiles in a latent space can further refine distribution alignment.
-Our approach is simpler: fitting scaled Beta parameters in the \emph{observable} ticket-price space from only the mean and median, but it likewise underscores that a modest set of carefully selected statistics can unlock deeper distributional insights.
-Lubba et al.~\cite{lubba2019catch22} highlight how even a small feature subset maintains strong classification performance, which supports our reliance on \(\{\mu_i,\,\tilde{\mu}_i,\,\alpha_i,\,\beta_i\}\) plus \(\text{Min}_i\) and \(\text{Max}_i\).
-An example of an estimated price distribution for a specific artist-event snapshot is shown in Figure~\ref{fig:beta_distribution_plot}.
+\citep{wei2024latent} show that matching multiple quantiles in latent space can further align distributions.
+Our approach is simpler, fitting scaled beta parameters directly in the observable ticket-price space using only the mean and median, yet it demonstrates how a small, well-chosen set of statistics yields useful distributional insight. \citep{lubba2019catch22} likewise find that compact feature sets can preserve classification strength, supporting our reliance on $\{\mu_i,\,\tilde{\mu}_i,\,\alpha_i,\,\beta_i\}$ with $\text{Min}_i$ and $\text{Max}_i$.
+An example snapshot appears in Fig.~\ref{fig:beta_distribution_plot}.

+In terms of efficiency, the estimator runs in constant time $O(1)$ per event with a few arithmetic operations.
+Root-finding for $(\alpha,\beta)$ from mean and median typically needs $O(I)$ special-function evaluations with $I\approx 5\text{ to }20$ iterations.
+Constrained optimizers incur $O(I\,C_{\mathrm{grad}})$ from gradient computations and line search.
+Grid search costs $O(G)$ for a grid of size $G$ unless supported by precomputation and interpolation.
+Simulation-based or Bayesian methods are more general but scale as $O(N_{\mathrm{iter}})$ with larger constants.
+Our closed-form solution is the most efficient among these options and is well suited to large SeatGeek-scale applications.

-\subsection{Kernel Density Estimation for Distributional Features}
+\subsection{Kernel density estimation for distributional features}